 Skip to content

-Some connectors support message subscription, and DataFlux Func provides a unified way to subscribe.
+Some connectors support message subscriptions.
+DataFlux Func provides a unified method for subscribing.

 1. Preface

-Due to the script execution mechanism of DataFlux Func, functions must eventually terminate after starting, and infinite running of functions is not allowed.
+Due to the script execution mechanism of DataFlux Func, all functions must eventually terminate after starting; functions are not allowed to run indefinitely.

-Therefore, for long-term resident processing like subscriptions, it is not supported to directly write a consumer to run indefinitely in DataFlux Func.
+Therefore, for subscription-type processing that requires long-term residence, it is not supported to directly write a consumer to run perpetually within DataFlux Func.

-Instead, it requires specifying the subscription topic in the connector, and the DataFlux Func main program is responsible for subscribing to the messages.
+Instead, it is necessary to specify the subscription topic within the connector, and the DataFlux Func main program uniformly handles the subscription of messages.

 When the DataFlux Func main program receives a message, it forwards the message to the specified message handler function for processing, thereby completing the subscription message handling.